 BCBST was also compelled to hire a monitor to make sure that the above was done.
 The monitor will also check the physician safeguards on the storage media and portable devices.

-As Paula, points out, we all need to have a plan and act upon it.
+As pointed out, we all need to have a plan and act upon it.
 Encryption is one aspect of the physical safeguards that folks have a hard time understanding, so we will deal with encryption in our next blog.

 Accountable Care Anthelio Data Protection Disaster Recovery Electronic Medical Records Health Information Management History Hospital IT Applications Information Security Meaningful Use Patient Care Politics Services Uncategorized